Focus Keyword: car accident injury

 8. Get in touch with an attorney before you contact either insurance company.

 Serious injuries in a car accident may add substantial complications to the claim.
-Get in touch with a car accident attorney to learn more about your right to compensation and how to move forward with your claim, including when you should contact your insurance company.
-An attorney can also handle interactions with either insurance company on your behalf, which may increase the odds that you will receive the compensation you deserve.
+Get in touch with a car accident attorney fairbanks ak to learn more about your right to compensation and how to move forward with your claim, including when you should contact your insurance company.
+A car accident lawyer louisville ky can also handle interactions with either insurance company on your behalf, which may increase the odds that you will receive the compensation you deserve.

 9. Follow all instructions given by your medical providers.